Roles and permissions inside Teams

 |---|---|---|

-| Owner | Manages the entire organization, configuration, visibility, and critical flows. | This is the profile with the broadest operational reach. |
+| Owner | Manages the entire organization, billing, departments, isolation rules, trash emptying, and overall team governance. | This is the profile with the broadest operational scope and the only one with certain irreversible actions. |

-| Editor | Creates and edits working content. | In workspaces with approvals, what they publish may stay pending until review. |
+| Editor | Creates and edits working content inside the shared workspace. | In workspaces with approvals enabled, what they publish may stay pending until it is reviewed. |

-| Viewer | Consults shared content. | Usually does not create or modify resources in the common space. |
+| Viewer | Consults shared content and inserts resources where access is allowed. | Usually lives in a read-only experience and does not create or modify resources in the common workspace. |

 Scope across departments

+If the team enters a frozen state, the experience can become read-only even for profiles that would normally edit.
 If something does not appear, do not assume it was deleted: it may be outside your reach because of role, department, or approval status.